luci/luci-go/lucicfg/doc/README.md

 * **resultdb_settings**: A buildbucket_pb.BuilderConfig.ResultDB, such as one created with [resultdb.settings(...)](#resultdb.settings).
 A configuration that defines if Buildbucket:ResultDB integration should be enabled for this builder and which results to export to BigQuery.
 * **test_presentation**: A [resultdb.test_presentation(...)](#resultdb.test-presentation) struct.
 A configuration that defines how tests should be rendered in the UI.
 * **task_backend**: the name of the task backend defined via [luci.task_backend(...)](#luci.task-backend).
 Supports the module-scoped default.
+* **shadow_service_account**: If set, then led builds created for this Builder will instead use this service account.
+This is useful to allow users to automatically have their testing builds assume a service account which is different than your production service account.
+When specified, the shadow_service_account will also be included into the shadow bucket's constraints (see [luci.bucket_constraints(...)](#luci.bucket-constraints)).
+Which also means it will be granted the `role/buildbucket.builderServiceAccount` role in the shadow bucket realm.
+* **shadow_pool**: If set, then led builds created for this Builder will instead be set to use this alternate pool instead.
+This would allow you to grant users the ability to create led builds in the alternate pool without allowing them to create builds in the production pool.
+When specified, the shadow_pool will also be included into the shadow bucket's constraints (see [luci.bucket_constraints(...)](#luci.bucket-constraints)).
 * **triggers**: builders this builder triggers.
 * **triggered_by**: builders or pollers this builder is triggered by.
 * **notifies**: list of [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree-closer) the builder notifies when it changes its status.
 This relation can also be defined via `notified_by` field in [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree-closer).